 We understand that for a business to last, it must have a fundamental reason for being – which is found in the value it creates not only for shareholders, but for the world.
 That’s why, for more than 15 years, Walmart has been collaborating with others to drive positive impact across global supply chains.
 Our focus on climate, nature, waste and people in supply chains has strengthened our business and communities in measurable ways.
-See Walmart’s ESG report for more highlights.
+See Walmart’s ESG reporting site for more highlights.

 Walmart's journey toward regeneration: